DanielBerns/CIA_Factbook_to_spreadsheet/docs/journal.md

 2. I have seen the [video](https://www.youtube.com/watch?v=iCE1bDoit9Q).

-3. I need to write some tests: read all the files, get root, filename, and mimetype and do some stats, report stats
+3. I need to write some tests: read all the files, get root, filename, and mimetype and do some stats, report stats.